Archive-name: RGP_FAQ.RTF

 bought thuh same title from an operator or a distributor, like, wow, but thuh

-machine is like wow! more likely to be "plug and play."
+machine is more likely to be "plug and play."

-As a counterpoint: if you like to tinker, mostly, have thuh tools and
+As a counterpoint: if you like to tinker, like, have thuh tools and

 aptitude for takin' thin's apart and puttin' them back together

-again, oh, baby, and don't mind buyin' somethin' that doesn't work solely for
+again, mostly, and don't mind buyin' somethin' that doesn't work solely for

-the joy of fixin' it, mostly, a non-workin' pin is like wow! a tinkerer's dream.
+the joy of fixin' it, man, a non-workin' pin is a tinkerer's dream.

 Just be sure you understand what you are gettin' into

 Next, fer shure, go lookin' for one !
-Oh, wow!
+Gag me with a SPOOOOON!

 The path a pinball machine travels typically looks like this: